Visiting Gunns Plains Caves in North West Tasmania

 Preston Falls, Tasmania

-And unlike many of the waterfall-top lookouts that offer only a glimpse of the falls below, Preston falls lookout is set slightly to the side of the falls and gives you a beautiful view of the veil of the falls streaming down from the edge of the cliff to the forested valley below.
+Unlike many of the waterfall-top lookouts that offer only a glimpse of the falls below, Preston Falls Lookout is set slightly to the side of the falls and gives you a beautiful view of the veil of the falls streaming down from the edge of the cliff to the forested valley below.

 Leven Canyon